 Sleep, along with nutrition and exercise, is becoming increasingly recognised as one of three pillars of health, all of which are fundamental to well-being.
 Sleep gives our bodies time to rest, restore, grow, and strengthen.
 When we have healthy sleep, we wake up feeling refreshed in the morning and we feel, think and function better during the day.

 Healthy sleep allows our bodies to maintain a strong immune system, improve creativity, assists in regulating appetite and allows our brains to create and store memories.
 It also helps us to complete tasks quickly and accurately and plays a big part in balancing our emotions.
-So how do you get healthy sleep and wake up energised?
+However, sometimes we don’t always wake up with lots of energy.
+Waking up tired is a fairly common sign that you may not be getting a healthy sleep.
+So how do you get healthy sleep and wake up feeling refreshed and energised?

-Most adults need 7–9 hours of healthy sleep per night to function at their best the next day.
-This varies among individuals with some people needing a bit less and others a bit more.
+Most adults need 7–9 hours of healthy sleep per night to wake up with enough energy to function at their best the next day.
+This varies among individuals with some people needing a bit less and others a bit more in order to wake up refreshed.
 Most of us have a sense of how much sleep we need, but it’s very easy to function at a lower level during the day and think that it’s normal — so it’s important to re-evaluate how much sleep we need from time to time.

 If your ‘sleep tank’ is low, there are two strategies you can use to keep it topped up:

 These two strategies might seem obvious, but we can all be guilty of putting sleep at the bottom of our priority list — often it just gets squeezed into our busy work, family and social schedules when time allows.
-If we want our mind and body to be healthy, we need to plan and prioritise our sleep; just as we might plan and schedule other facets of our lives.
-It’s a way of signalling to ourselves, and those around us, that sleep in important.
+If we want our mind and body to be healthy and feeling refreshed, we need to plan and prioritise our sleep; just as we might plan and schedule other facets of our lives.
+It’s a way of signalling to ourselves, and those around us, that sleep is important.

-- Make sure your mattress and pillows are comfortable and supportive.
+- The bed you are sleeping in makes a significant difference to how refreshed you feel the next morning.
+Make sure your mattress and pillows are comfortable and supportive.
 Expect a lifespan of around 8-10 years for a good quality mattress, and pillows should be changed every 1-2 years.